TheLoooser/RLItemPrices/README.md

 This happens if the code is not rated 10/10, since `make` assumes that the command has failed because the invoked shell return an exit code of 4 instead of 0, which would indicate success.
 - The blueprint price option does not work, because the blueprint inventory dump is missing the item name, which is required to match the item to its price.
-Unfortunately, the [Better Inventory Export](https://bakkesplugins.com/plugins/view/155] plugin) of Bakkesmod also does not work as the item name of the blueprint is also not present there.
+Unfortunately, the [Better Inventory Export](https://bakkesplugins.com/plugins/view/155) plugin of Bakkesmod also does not work as the item name of the blueprint is also not present there.